usamaa9/cv/README.md

 ## 👨🏽‍💻 Experience

 **Services developer** @ [Pets at Home](https://www.petsathome.com/) _(Nov 2021 - Present)_ <br>
-Pets at Home is the UK's leading pet care business, providing food, toys and bedding, grooming services and veterinary services.
+UK's leading pet care business, providing food, toys and bedding, grooming services and veterinary services.

 As a Services Developer at Pets at Home, I took ownership of enterprise-level internal systems and developed APIs for providing customer and product data.
 I also created Azure DevOps pipelines, containerized front-end apps using Docker, and advocated for a shift to business-driven requirements.